Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-deps.md

   />
 </head>

-We will reach the point in the installation where nodectl is ready to download the dependency packages needed to run our Node's Tessellation protocol; as well as, other utilities that may or may not already exist on your system.
+We will reach the point in the installation where nodectl is ready to download the dependency packages needed to run our node's Tessellation protocol; as well as, other utilities that may or may not already exist on your system.

 nodectl will do this for us automatically, so no action is required.